 - Squeeze glutes and lift hips off the mat into a bridge.
 Lower and lift the hips for desired number of reps, then repeat on other side.

-Now that you have the moves to target cellulite at the source, check out a few fast facts about this very common type of fat:
+Now that you know effective exercises for cellulite reduction, check out a few common questions and facts about this very common type of fat:

 What is Cellulite?

 In short, cellulite is a type of fat.

 However, its unique, dimply appearance is because this particular type of subcutaneous fat is stuck between the muscle and the fibrous cords that connect the skin to the muscle.
 The more fat cells that accumulate, the more they push against the skin and cause those cords to pull down.